-Open data and open source:
+Open data and open source

 SOFIE participates in the Open Research Data Pilot.
-As outlined in deliverable D6.5 - Data Management Plan, the open data from the SOFIE project will be deposited in the Zenodo open access repository.
+As outlined in deliverable D6.5 - Data Management Plan, the open data from the SOFIE project was deposited in the Zenodo open access repository.
 Data that could compromise commercialization prospects or has inadequate protection of, e.g., personal information, is not published.
-When the data is related to a publication, it will be linked to it via OpenAIRE.
+When the data is related to a publication, it is linked to it via OpenAIRE.